spmallette/java-dse-driver/manual/graph/README.md

 #### Deserializing complex data types

 The driver exposes methods to deserialize data into more complex data types, as long as the server-side data type associated corresponds.
-Doing so requires to use the `GraphNode#as(Class<T> clazz)` method:
+Doing so requires using the `GraphNode#as(Class<T> clazz)` method:

 ```java